opendatablend/opendatablend-py/README.md

 # Required Packages

-The opendatablend module required the `frictionless` and `requests` packages to be installed.
+The opendatablend module requires the `frictionless` and `requests` packages to be installed.

 ```Python
 pip install frictionless